cecil-41/client/README.md

 - It returns an array of two entries.
 - This is how we import the useState hook:
     `import React,{useState} from 'react'`

+## Hooks
+- Hooks can only be calle at the top level, therefore not inside a loop etc.
+- Hooks can only be called inside a react function.

 ## Conditional rendering
 ### Method 1